Cover photo from The H.E.R.O. Child-Rescue Corps website. 5 minute read.

 Regular porn consumption can escalate

-The New York Times reports that by some estimates, 1% of the male population continues, long after puberty, to find themselves attracted to prepubescent children.
-One percent doesn’t sound like much, but it adds up to over 1.1 million men possibly living with this disorder just in the United States.
+The New York Times reported that, by some estimates, 1% of the male population continues, long after puberty, to find themselves attracted to prepubescent children.
+One percent doesn’t sound like much, but it adds up to over 1.1 million men (women are very rarely ever diagnosed with pedophilia) possibly living with this disorder just in the United States.
 These people are living with pedophilia, a sexual attraction to prepubescents that often constitutes a mental illness.
 While some child porn consumers can be classified as having this diagnosable disorder, others find themselves attracted to pedophilic content after years of interest in legal porn.